 Ollie is one of the most basic and fundamental longboard tricks.
-It is the step one of everything and knowing how to do it right is important if you want to step up to doing more advanced and complex tricks.
+It is the step one of everything and knowing how to do it right is important if you want to step up to do more advanced and complex tricks.
 Now, the thing about an Ollie is that they look effortless and fun, and they are!
 But, mastering the technique to executing the whole performance is a bit of a work.
 However, you don’t need to look any furthermore from here because today we are going to disclose the steps and secrets on How to Ollie on a longboard, the smart way!

 Step 1: Acknowledgment and Preparation

 We always believe in the saying, “you fall, you learn”.
-And anyone who is an expert at longboarding knows that this sport, like it is with all sports, comes with its fair share of falls and injuries.
-And to learn an Ollie, you must first of all prepare yourself for a few failed attempts and a lot of injuries.
+And anyone who is an expert at longboarding knows that this sport like it is with all sports comes with its fair share of falls and injuries.
+And to learn an Ollie, you must, first of all, prepare yourself for a few failed attempts and a lot of injuries.

-We want to remind everyone to know that some of best professional skaters and boarders in the world today, Tony hawk for instance, were once just as inexperienced and lost as you are now.
-Their journey to the hall of fame once started with one single step on to the deck of their longbord.
+We want to remind everyone to know that some of best professional skaters and boarders in the world today, Tony Hawk, for instance, were once just as inexperienced and lost as you are now.
+Their journey to the hall of fame once started with one single step on to the deck of their longboards.
 What distinguishes them from others is motivations and perseverance.
 If you are a pansy snowflake, then we recommend sticking to just cruising the board instead of learning to Ollie.
 Because, boy, are you going to trip and fall!
 The secret here is getting up and rising from a fall with a lesson each time.
 So yeah, be prepared for balance and stumbling over many times, be prepared to fall face first, and be prepared for some scratches and bruises here and there.
 It is all a part of the process.
-But just acknowledging pain and practicing perseverance isn’t enough.
+But just acknowledging the pain and practicing perseverance isn’t enough.
 You have to stay motivated to do a better job after every failed attempt.
 Observe, concentrate and execute.
 Remember: Victory and defeat is something you decide in your mind prior to even starting a game.
 Hold tight.

 Step 2: Understand the anatomy of the longboard

-To be able to kick out some truly amazing Ollies, you first need to understand the understand and identify the anatomy of your longborad.
+To be able to kick out some truly amazing Ollies, you first need to understand the understand and identify the anatomy of your longboard.
 And while there are various different types of it, we can still break down the construction into 2 simple parts:

 The deck is exactly what it sounds like.
-It is the plank body you stand on while cruising and free styling.
+It is the plank body you stand on while cruising and freestyling.
 Before all and everything, check if the size of the deck is right for you.
 You should be able to get the proper size checking from your age, weight and height, and shoe size.
-However, if you don’t want to risk getting the wrong kind, then be sure to ask the sales assistant to help you find the right size of deck for you.
+However, if you don’t want to risk getting the wrong kind, then be sure to ask the sales assistant to help you find the right size of the deck for you.
 The deck has the tail, which is the back, and a nose, which is the front end.
 It can be blunt or pointy depending on the purpose, but for doing executing a near perfect Ollie, we recommend getting a wider kick, which are the elevated ends of the deck.
 Kicks, play a huge role in Ollie-ing and we will cover its importance soon.
-We furthermore suggest looking into flat-cave decks over concave ones since they will be easier to work with in the air.
+We furthermore suggest looking into flat-cave decks over concave ones since they will be easier to work within the air.

 Step 3: Step up on the board!